 To check if your browser is monitored, look for the following signs:

-1. Unusual Behavior: Slow performance, unexpected redirects, or pop-ups.
+1. Unusual Behavior: Look for slow performance, unexpected redirects, or pop-ups.

 2. Browser Extensions: Review installed extensions for any that seem suspicious.

-3. Privacy Settings: Check if your privacy settings are altered or reset.
+3. Privacy Settings: Check if your privacy settings appear altered or reset.

 4. Network Traffic: Use tools like Wireshark to monitor outgoing connections.